Managing time at work is a challenge for everyone.

 Employees go to work with the intention of doing a good job.

-And a big part of a manager’s responsibility is to ensure the employee knows what is expected of them, has the training and resources to perform their job, and to be rewarded for doing a good job.
+A big part of a manager’s responsibility is to ensure the employee knows what is expected of them, has the training and resources to perform their job, and is rewarded for doing a good job.

-Providing a little help, structure, and training for personal time management will help equip employees to get more done while at work.
+When you provide a little help, structure, and training for personal time management, you will equip employees to get more done while at work.